 As the above screenshot shows, I placed a bet on Rufus King at odds of 3.75.
 After Rule 4 is applied, the odds of Rufus King had dropped to 3.06, shown by the bookie.
 “Rule 4 applied” is also shown.
 Your payout will also be based on the reduced odds, not the odds you took when placing the bet, even if your bet was placed before a horse has withdrawn.

 On Smarkets, I had layed Rufus King at 3.65, which after Rule 4, became 3.02.

 Every lunchtime, we post a selection of the day's best reload offers on our Reload Offers page.
 These offers are picked for being quick and easy, with a high chance of making a profit.
 Often, you will find some horse racing offers listed here.

 The offers listed on our reload offers page are just a snapshot of the total offers available.

-To keep up to date with all the horse racing offers available, I'd strongly recommend that you make use of Profit Accumulator.
+To keep up to date with all the horse racing offers available, I'd strongly recommend that you make use of Outplayed.

 They have a daily offers calendar which shows you how to complete all of the best offers each and every day!
 It provides a real-time feed of all the reload offers (not just horse racing offers) and it's an invaluable tool for Matched Bettors!